jaredplanter/project_euler_ruby/README.md

-# Project Euler solutions for Spreemo code challenge
+# Project Euler solutions

-👉 The source code for the 3 problems chosen to solve are located in `lib/euler`
+👉 The source code for the problems are located in `lib/euler`

 Run the tests:
 ```